 During the Nextcloud server installation, some apps are enabled by default.
 To see which apps are enabled go to your Apps page.

-Those apps are supported and developed by Nextcloud GmbH directly and have an Official-tag.
+Those apps are supported and developed by Nextcloud GmbH directly and have an Featured-tag.
 See Supported apps for a list of supported apps.

 To get access to work-arounds, long-term-support, priority bug fixing and custom consulting for supported apps, contact our sales team.